tomipiriyev/Loko/README.md

 Loko can run +30 days in a single charge.
 Loko weights only 12 grams which makes it very suitable to add small devices as well.

+I used ready to use lora-e5 module from Seeed (https://www.seeedstudio.com/LoRa-E5-Wireless-Module-p-4745.html). which as very simple to use AT comands to speed up the development process.
+It speed up the ton of coding work.